rrishi0309/Secured_Health_Record_System/README.md

 history, immunizations, laboratory data and radiology reports   The EHR automates access to information and has the potential to streamline the clinician&#39;s workflow.
 The
 EHR also has the ability to support other care-related activities directly or indirectly through various interfaces, including evidence-based decision support, quality management, and outcomes reporting.

+Tech: Netbeans, JAVA, JVM

+The EHR system in this project is secured using SHA1 algorithm which involves unique “SALT KEY” for every encryption of data.
+In cryptography, a salt is random data that is used as an additional input to a one-way function that "hashes" data, a password or passphrase.
+Salts are closely related to the concept of nonce.
+The primary function of salts is to defend against dictionary attacks or against its hashed equivalent, a pre-computed rainbow table attack.

+Salts are used to safeguard passwords in storage.
+Historically a password was stored in plaintext on a system, but over time additional safeguards developed to protect a user's password against being read from the system.
+A salt is one of those methods.

+A new salt is randomly generated for each password.
+In a typical setting, the salt and the password (or its version after Key stretching) are concatenated and processed with a cryptographic hash function, and the resulting output (but not the original password) is stored with the salt in a database.
+Hashing allows for later authentication without keeping and therefore risking the plaintext password in the event that the authentication data store is compromised.